 If you’re part of a worker’s union, one of your benefits may be free legal assistance from a local law firm.
 Larger unions, such as DC 37, which is New York City’s largest municipal public employee union, have in-house legal teams that may be able to help you file for bankruptcy as well.
 Call your local union office or go on your local union website to learn more about these programs.

-Unless you know you make above the median national income, it is a good idea to reach out to the legal aid organizations to check if you qualify.
+Unless you know you make above the median income, it's a good idea to reach out to the legal aid organizations to check if you qualify.
 Many New Yorkers assume they make too much money to qualify without checking with their local legal aid nonprofits, a mistake that could cost them down the line.

 You also may qualify for help from some organizations and not qualify for help from others.
-For instance, some organizations permit clients to earn more than their other clients and still receive help if the client who earns more is a senior, veteran, or victim of domestic abuse.
+For instance, some organizations permit clients to earn more if they're a senior, veteran, or victim of domestic abuse.
 Some legal aid organizations have waiting lists, while others do not.

 Manhattan and the Bronx are part of the Southern District of New York.
 The bankruptcy courthouse for the Southern District is located at One Bowling Green, New York, NY 10004.
 If you live in Manhattan or the Bronx, chances are that you’ll come here for your 341 meeting.
 Here is the website for the Southern District of New York: http://www.nysb.uscourts.gov/.

-It important to know what the pro se law clerk, or any law clerk for that matter, cannot help you do.
+It's important to know what the pro se law clerk, or any law clerk for that matter, can't help you do.
 Law clerks are not allowed to provide legal advice.
-You cannot go to a law clerk with your bankruptcy forms and ask them to look over the forms to make sure they are okay.
+You can't go to a law clerk with your bankruptcy forms and ask them to look over the forms to make sure they are okay.
 The law clerk that you submit your bankruptcy forms to can tell you if you have all the paperwork required for a bankruptcy.
 Remember that the clerks are neutral.
 They are neither on your side nor the side of your creditors.

 If you walk into a courthouse and have trouble finding the location of the clerk’s office or your 341 meeting, you should ask the security officers at the door of the court.
 They interact with anxious people everyday and are used to dealing with individuals who are under stress.